top of page

 JAMHI received a SAMHSA Primary Behavioral Health Care Integration grant and began providing primary care services in 2015 and expanded its focus to whole person wellness with a Dartmouth InShape grant.

-Established in 1965, NCADD-J organized the first Governor’s Conference on Alcoholism and with the State Council of Churches, and helped convince the legislature to form a State Council on Alcoholism.
+Established in 1965, NCADD-J organized the first Governor’s Conference on Alcoholism, in partnership with the State Council of Churches, and helped convince the legislature to form a State Council on Alcoholism.

 Through the late 70’s, 80’s and 90’s JAMHI provided employee assistance program (EAP) services to a variety of Juneau employers.
 And in 1980 we began the Alcohol Information School which later became Alcohol and Drug Information School (ADIS).